 Aluminum is highly suitable for stamping operations due to its strength and workability.
-Stamped aluminum components find application in nearly every industry, including aerospace, automotive, electronics, marine, medical, and more.
-Below we provide an overview of the aluminum stamping process, including typical materials employed and the properties they exhibit.
+Stamped aluminum components find application in nearly every industry, including automotive, electronics, marine, medical, and more.
+Below we provide an overview of the aluminum stamping process, including typical metal stamping materials employed and the properties they exhibit.

 Commonly Used Aluminum Alloys in Metal Stamping Operations